Cross Currents Sea Kayaking

 Location: Cape Charles, VA

-Instructors: Dale Williams, Tom Noffsinger, Jeff Atkins, Ashley Brown, James Kesterson, Rick Wiebush, Ken Fandetti, Brian Blankinship, Paula Hubbard, Greg Hollingsworth, Kathryn Lapolla, Bev Coslett
+Instructors: Dale Williams, Jeff Atkins, Ashley Brown, James Kesterson, Chris Rezac, Rick Wiebush, Paula Hubbard, Kathryn Lapolla, Bev Coslett, Mike Cavanaugh, Laurie Collins

 $375 (if you are arranging your own housing or camping)